stanton119/data-analysis/README.md

     *   Build small image dataset from cifar 10.
 Compare models - PCA/logistic regression, CNN, efficientNet, transfer learnt weights
     *   Build lookup table of image and its compact embedding.
 Given a new image find the inner product with the other images
 *   Fourier transform via linear regression on sinusoids.
 Similar approach with Lasso regression to find compressed sensing approaches, with non-uniform sampling.
 *   Multi task neural network training
     *   train a single model to predict multiple ready fields from a single dataset
 *   A/B test distribution comparison
     *   We often compare just the means.
 If we find plot a Q-Q plot is it more informative, bootstrapping would construct confidence intervals
 *   Non-stationarity with ADAM
     *   Can Adam optimisers adapt to non-stationary datasets.
 Therefore does batch ordering make a difference to the model coefficients.
     *   Compare against batch mode linear/logistic bayesian regression and show that data ordering is irrelevant.
+*   Beta Bernouli bandit vs logistic regression with no features
+*   NN multi-row vs multi-column - do they perform similarly?
 *   Common data science tasks
+    *   Why do we need a model to find relationships?
+Conditional relationships are easier to define
     *   Association and causality
         *   Associations fast - from clustering propensity model predictions and find average features in each group.
         *   Causality - doubleML etc. to removing confounding features and finding conditional average treatment effects.
 How this relates to groupby and average.

 ## TODO
 *   rename environment/requirements files to match the notebook
 *   update blog articles for markdown images
     *   TFL, Pyro notebooks re-run
 *   Add year to each analysis link